Written by Al Ewing

 Letters by Joe Caramagna

-The Art: Rodriguez delivers some gorgeous art throughout this issue.
-The style is perfect for this type of story and I was blown away by the visual charm of the story.
+The Art: Rodriguez delivers some blistering visuals throughout the issue.
+The style is perfect for this type of story as well as the characters and I was blown away by the imagery.